ShortCircuit: AlphaZero-Driven Circuit Design: Training

-We can train our policy network to generate the AIGs we have in our dataset in a supervised way.
-Since our policy should predict the next action, i.e. the next node to add to a partial AIG, we need to convert the AIGs we load from our training dataset into a sequence of actions.
-As different series of actions can lead to the same graph with $N$ nodes, we first sort the nodes of the training AIG we load into a valid topological order $\{I_1, ,\dots, I_n,\wedge_{n+1}, \dots, \wedge_N\}$ (or $\{v_1, \dots, v_N \}$ with node-type agnostic notation), where $\wedge_N$ is connected to the output $O$.
-We also convert the AIG nodes into truth tables, as described in section~\ref{sec:background}, and use the truth table of its primary output $O$ as the target truth table $\Target{}$.
-From the topological sequence of AIG nodes, we build the sequence of actions that our policy should learn to perform when being given $\Target{}$ as input.
-As mentioned in section~\ref{sec:method}, we represent the creation the node $v_i = (\neg)v_{p_1} \ \wedge \ (\neg)v_{p_2}$, with $1 \leq p_1 < p_2 < i$, by the action $a_i = (\epsilon, p_1, p_2)$.
-The first component of $a_i$, that is $\epsilon \in \{1, 2, 3, 4\}$, indicates the types of the edges connecting $v_i$ to its parents, as detailed in Table~\ref{tab:action_edge_types}.
-This procedure leaves us with the sequence of actions $\mathcal{A} = \{a_{n+1}, a_{n+2}, ..., a_N\}$.
-Note that the first action has index $n+1$ since the $n$ primary inputs are given at the beginning of the AIG generation process.
+\paragraph{Data Preparation} Since our policy should predict the next action, i.e. the next node to add to a partial AIG, we need to convert the AIGs we load from our training dataset into a sequence of ground-truth actions.
+As different series of actions can lead to the same graph with $N$ nodes, we first sort the nodes of the training AIG we load into a topological order $\{I_1, \dots, I_n,\wedge_{n+1}, \dots, \wedge_N\}$ (or $\{v_1, \dots, v_N \}$ with node-type agnostic notation), where $\wedge_N$ is connected to the output $O$.
+We also convert the AIG nodes into truth tables, as described in section~\ref{sec:background}, and use the truth table of $O$ as the target $\Target{}$.
+From the topological sequence of nodes, we build the sequence of actions that our policy should learn to perform when its goal is to generate $\Target{}$.
+As mentioned in section~\ref{sec:method}, creating node $v_k = (\neg)v_{i} \ \wedge \ (\neg)v_{j}$, with $1 \leq i < j < k$, corresponds to action $a_k = (\epsilon, i, j)$, whose first component $\epsilon \in \{1, 2, 3, 4\}$, indicates the types of the edges connecting $v_k$ to its parents, as detailed in Table~\ref{tab:action_edge_types}.
+This procedure leaves us with the sequence of actions $\mathcal{A} = \{a_{n+1}, a_{n+2}, ..., a_N\}$, starting with index $n+1$ since the $n$ primary inputs are given at the beginning of the AIG generation process.